-Vermont Soccer Association will be running the Vermont Soccer League starting the 2013-2014 season.
+Vermont Soccer Association has run the Vermont Soccer League since the 2013-2014 season.

 The Vermont Soccer League was formed in 2004 by the merger of the Champlain Valley Youth Soccer League and the Green Mountain Soccer League.
 The VSL includes 3 Divisions.
 Each division provides an opportunity for boys and girls between the ages of 8 and 19 to compete on a team against other teams of equal ability.
 The goal of the League is to provide opportunities to play soccer in a positive environment that promotes skill development, fair play, and good sportsmanship.
 All leagues start early mid-April and end in June.